einola/NFR_template/README.md

 # LaTeX templates for NFR

 This repository contains **_unofficial_** LaTeX templates for [Norges Forskningsråd](https://www.forskningsradet.no/) applications.
 This LaTeX template is based on the official Word template found [here](https://www.forskningsradet.no/siteassets/utlysninger/vedlegg-utlysninger/template-for-project-description-researcher-project-for-experienced-scientists-and-early-career-scientists.docx).
 It consists of a class file and four bibliography styles.
+The class file follows the following instructions in the official template:
+> The page format must be A4 with 2 cm margins, single spacing and Arial, Calibri, Times New Roman or similar 11-point font.
+You are permitted to use 9-point font for the list of references and figure captions.
+>
+The bibliography styles facilitate abbreviated bibliographies and citation styles (see below).

 The class file (nfr.cls) contains the `nfr` LaTeX class.
 This is used in the "Template" file, which is a reproduction of the official NFR templates.
 The "Template" file is a conversion of the official file "Template for project description - Researcher project for experienced scientists and early career scientists.docx", converted to LaTeX by pandoc.
 I modified the "Template" file to use the nfr document class so that section A of that document is the actual structure, using the \section and \subsection commands, and the other sections are treated as an appendix.